JediDork/MQTTAlarmPanel/README.md

 1. Runs on Kivy/Python - No need to boot to Raspberry Pi desktop!
 2. Control of Manual MQTT Alarm in Home Assistant thanks to paho-mqtt
 3. GPIO control for a Piezo Buzzer
+4. Screensaver for night mode
 4. Settings menu (currently in development)

 # Usage
 The settings are currently hard-coded.
-After you have cloned the repo, edit main.py and change lines 22-41 as required.
+After you have cloned the repo, edit main.py and change lines 22-48 as required.

 You can change the background simply by changing bg.jpg to an image of your choosing